Logo

 Gordon Greenidge was appointed the head coach of the Bangladesh national cricket team in 1997.

-Gordon Greenidge is currently on the West Indies selection committee for Test matches, along with Sir Viv Richards.
+Gordon Greenidge later served on the West Indies selection committee for Test matches, along with Sir Viv Richards.

 Gordon Greenidge's son Carl is a former cricketer who coaches at Bancroft's School with John Lever.

-Gordon Greenidge was claimed to be the Grandfather of Reiss Greenidge, who is a footballer, however this was reported to be untrue.
+Gordon Greenidge was claimed to be the grandfather of Reiss Greenidge, who is a footballer.

-Gordon Greenidge was appointed Knight Commander of the Order of St Michael and St George in the 2020 New Year Honours.
+Gordon Greenidge was appointed Knight Commander of the Order of St Michael and St George in the 2020 New Year Honours for services to cricket and to the development of sport.

 Gordon Greenidge made his first Test century on debut in 1974 against India.